MarshallJ27/MarshallJ27/README.md

 - 🤯 I'm interested in Large Language Models and Agents

-- 📮 Message me at the @marshallvariant on X if you would like to chat
+- 📮 Message me @marshallvariant on X if you would like to chat

 <p align="left">